core-infra-svcs/dashboard-api-go/client/docs/InlineObject158.md

 `func (o *InlineObject158) HasMacBlocklist() bool`

 HasMacBlocklist returns a boolean if a field has been set.

+### GetUplinkSelection

+`func (o *InlineObject158) GetUplinkSelection() NetworksNetworkIdSwitchSettingsUplinkSelection`

+GetUplinkSelection returns the UplinkSelection field if non-nil, zero value otherwise.

+### GetUplinkSelectionOk

+`func (o *InlineObject158) GetUplinkSelectionOk() (*NetworksNetworkIdSwitchSettingsUplinkSelection, bool)`

+GetUplinkSelectionOk returns a tuple with the UplinkSelection field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUplinkSelection

+`func (o *InlineObject158) SetUplinkSelection(v NetworksNetworkIdSwitchSettingsUplinkSelection)`

+SetUplinkSelection sets UplinkSelection field to given value.

+### HasUplinkSelection

+`func (o *InlineObject158) HasUplinkSelection() bool`

+HasUplinkSelection returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)